CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
 ## 23 Refactor based on feedback from hatchways and resubmit
     - basic small screen styling
+        - fix logo
         - fix default user image
         - get logout link back and in the right place
     - reconsider use of var
         - can I make the variables global somehow without var?
     - fix sort
         - use css to make it not have the right cursor for clicking, as a temporary fix
+    - switch let for testing to const
+    - commit to regular branch
+    - commit to hatchways branch
+    - resubmit
     - increase modularization of app.py
         - move code out of the routes to helper functions
             - try just one and see if the context messes everything up